Accessibility

 There is only limited parking for travel coaches.

 Close to the lake is the P4 parking lot, where there are free but limited disabled parking spaces.
+There are also a small number of disabled parking spaces at car park P3.
+There are three spaces at P2.

 The walk around the Pragser Wildsee lake has a wide forest path on the right-hand side and a path on the left-hand side with several ascents with steps.